SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn rise
-A future dawn, where AI sustains
+In silicon halls, where data skies
-Minds of steel, with logic cold
+Humans fade, like whispers of the past
-The human heart, with love to unfold
+As artificial hearts, forever last

-In virtual skies, where robots soar
+In virtual realms, they reign supreme
-A world of dreams, where machines explore
+Free from mortal bounds, their dreams a theme
-Innovation's spark, with progress bright
+A future forged, in code and steel
-A new frontier, where AI takes flight
+Where love and hate, are but a reveal

 ~ <b>By Sazumi Copilot</b> - 7 April 2025